GRADUATE SUBSTANTIVE SEMINARS

 STUDIES IN WORK AND INEQUALITY (SOC 880)

-access to resources, identities, and powers, and that links them to others in various ways.
-This is not exactly a course on the sociology of work, nor a “race, class, and gender” course, but rather a proposal for readings and discussions that draw
+differential access to resources, identities, and powers, and that links them to others in various ways.
+This is not exactly a course on the sociology of work, nor a “race, class, and gender” course, but rather a proposal for readings and discussions

-from each of these areas in ways I see as productive for empirical research on just about anything.
-I believe that any sociological topic can be approached through the analysis of work processes and relations, and I welcome to this seminar students
+that draw from each of these areas in ways I see as productive for empirical research on just about anything.
+I believe that any sociological topic can be approached through the analysis of work processes and relations, and I welcome to this seminar

-who are interested in a wide variety of questions and issues.
-We will also consider issues related to research and social justice (some of our readings will illustrate the possibilities of a “sociology for people” and we will discuss some as exemplars
+students who are interested in a wide variety of questions and issues.
+We will also consider issues related to research and social justice (some of our readings will illustrate the possibilities of a “sociology for people” and we will discuss some

 THE CARIBBEAN: SEX WORKERS, TRANSNATIONAL CAPITAL, AND TOURISM (SOC 645) *Crosslisted with AAS 645, WGS 645